 Described landmarks of Panama

-Panama is somewhat less rich with exciting man made landmarks if compared with many other Latin American countries – but some of these monuments are very exciting.
-The nature of Panama in turn is impressive almost everywhere.
+Panama is somewhat less rich with exciting man-made landmarks if compared with many other Latin American countries – but some of these monuments are very exciting.
+The nature of Panama, in turn, is impressive almost everywhere.

 Highlights of Panama are:

 - Biodiversity.
-Being between South America and North America, between Caribbean and Pacific has resulted in a very high biological diversity.
+Being between South America and North America, between the Caribbean and Pacific has resulted in a very high biological diversity.
 Panama has thousands of species which are found nowhere else and, most likely – many more still waiting to be discovered.
 Unique ecosystems have developed in montane meadows (paramos) and cloud forest in the high mountains, special biotopes have developed on secluded islands.

 - Historical cities.
-Some of the oldest European cities (and stone structures) in Americas are located in Panama, with interesting architecture in Renaissance and Baroque styles.
+Some of the oldest European cities (and stone structures) in the Americas are located in Panama, with interesting architecture in Renaissance and Baroque styles.